Asif Mohseni: Early life and education

-With strong links to Iran, he was a Shi'a Pashtun.
-He studied in seminars of Najaf under Grand Ayatollah Abul Qasim Khoei, Muhsin al-Hakim and Abdul A'la Sabzwari.
+With strong links to Iran, he studied in seminars of Najaf under Grand Ayatollah Abul Qasim Khoei, Muhsin al-Hakim and Abdul A'la Sabzwari.

 Shi'a Family Law

 In 2009, Mohseni drafted a family law code for Afghanistan's minority Shi'a population.
 The Shi'a Family Law legislation was signed into law by President Hamid Karzai in March 2009 after intense pressure from Shi'a clerics including Mohseni and some leaders of the Hazara community.
 It gives Shi’ite men in Afghanistan wide-ranging powers over their wives.
 Shi’ite women must obtain permission from their husbands to leave their houses, “except in extreme circumstances.”
 The law also grants guardianship of children exclusively to their fathers and grandfathers.

 The passing of the law brought international outrage and was condemned by world leaders including US President Barack Obama.
 A report by the United Nations Development Fund for Women, UNIFEM, warned: "Article 132 legalises the rape of a wife by her husband".

 On 15 April 2009, between 200 and 300 Afghan women protested against the law outside Mohseni's mosque and seminary.
 They were met by hundreds of his enraged supporters who shouted abuse and, according to many of the demonstrators, threw stones at the women.
 The night before the demonstration, a television station owned by Mohseni repeatedly broadcast a message advising people to prevent family members attending the protest.

 The law was eventually amended before implementation in August 2009, such as the modification of some of the rules that were protested against.
 However some have commented that the law remains repressive.